dhis2/dhis2-docs/src/developer/web-api/metadata.md

 > **Caution**
 >
 > Merging DataElements should be carried out with the utmost care.
-Knowing
+Particular attention
+> should be given to the merging of data values that have data element references involved in the
-> the potential side effects of a merge should be fully understood before performing
+> merge.
+Knowing the potential side effects of a merge should be fully understood before performing
 > the merge.
 The merging of DataElements has far-reaching effects.
 The information below
 > will try to help show what's involved in a DataElement merge.
 A DataElement merge
-> touches all the major parts or the system (metadata, data, tracker and analytics).
+> touches all the major parts of the system (metadata, data, tracker, analytics and audit).
+>
+> System performance may be impacted if the source DataElements are linked to large amounts of Data/Audit records particularly.

 The data element merge endpoint allows you to merge a number of data elements (sources) into a target data element.

 #### Authorisation

-The authority `F_DATA_ELEMENT_MERGE` is required to perform data element merges.
+The main authority required to perform a data element merge is `F_DATA_ELEMENT_MERGE`.
+Other authorities required relate to the general sharing and access of data elements, `F_DATAELEMENT_PUBLIC_ADD` and `F_DATAELEMENT_DELETE`.

 #### Request